kimia-z/webserv/SimpleServer/GoodToKnow.md

 #### 💡 Return Value 💡
 **Upon successful completion, connect() shall return 0; otherwise, -1 shall be returned and errno set to indicate the error.**

+### 🟢 Listen (Server Side)🟢

+`int listen(int socket, int backlog);`

+*The listen() function shall mark a connection-mode socket, specified by the socket argument, as accepting connections.*

+#### 💡 Return Value 💡
+**Upon successful completions, listen() shall return 0; otherwise, -1 shall be returned and errno set to indicate the error.**

+### 🟢 Accept (Server Side)🟢

+`int accept(int socket, struct sockaddr *restrict address, socklen_t *restrict address_len);`

+*The accept() function shall extract the first connection on the queue of pending connections, create a new socket with the same socket type protocol and address family as the specified socket, and allocate a new file descriptor for that socket.*

+#### 💡 Return Value 💡
+**Upon successful completion, accept() shall return the non-negative file descriptor of the accepted socket.
+Otherwise, -1 shall be returned and errno set to indicate the error.**

 ## 📌 Sockaddr_in struct (Defining Server Address)📌